bookwyrm-social/documentation/content/using_bookwyrm/privacy-controls.md

 - Your status will appear on:
 	- public timelines
 	- discovery pages.
-	- it's related book's page.
+	- its related book's page.
 	- the home timeline of people who follow you
 - Your status can be **boosted** into other people's home timelines.